-Howden Group Holdings Limited and Hyperion Services Limited UK Privacy Notice
+Howden Group Holdings Limited and Howden Group Services Ltd UK Privacy Notice

 Howden Group Holdings Limited (“Howden Group”) is a holding company of insurance intermediaries, which needs to process and share information, including personal data, with certain third parties.
-Hyperion Services Limited (“HGSL”) is wholly owned by Howden Group and provides services to the Howden Group of companies within the UK.
+Howden Group Services Ltd (“HGSL”) is wholly owned by Howden Group and provides services to the Howden Group of companies within the UK.

 If you are a prospective, current or ex client or customer of any of the Hyperion Insurance Group insurance intermediaries, their fair processing notices can be found at: